-Not only is art a huge aspect of Colombia's culture, but the people are one of the friendliest groups I've ever met during my travels.
+The people are one of the friendliest groups I've ever met during my travels.
 Everywhere I went, warm smiles and energetic waves greeted me at the door.
-Shop owners and waiters were always patient as I tried communicating my orders in Spanish, and I was pleasantly surprised by how quickly families would welcome me as one of their own.
+Shop owners and servers were always patient as I tried communicating my orders in Spanish.
+I was also pleasantly surprised by how quickly families there would welcome you as one of their own.

-The third image perfectly captures the rescue moment.
-If you're asking yourself what I wished for, it was probably the desire to survive.
-I'm glad to report that my wish came true.
+(The third image perfectly captures the rescue moment, and if you're asking yourself what I wished for, it was probably the desire to survive.
+I'm glad to report that my wish came true.)

 The following day Laura's father took us to a sugarcane farm.
 This farm was not open to the public, but the owners kindly invited us in.

-They let us taste their sugary treats, showed us the entire process of how they extracted sugar from the cane, and then they let us try our hand at melting the sugar just before the packaging stage.
+They let us taste their sugary treats and showed us the entire process of how they extracted sugar from the cane.
+Then they let us melt the sugar just before the packaging stage.

-This room was incredibly hot from the fires, and all the employees seemed eager to take breaks in the fresh air as we stirred.
-It was a fun learning experience, but it was no easy job.
-Our arms were sore from mixing the melted sugarcane in that trough, and many animals on the property needed to be shooed away.
+This room was hot from the fires, and all the employees seemed eager to take breaks in the fresh air as we stirred.
+It was a fun learning experience, but it was a challenging job.
 We gave our thanks, and the owners waved us off.

 When we finally arrived at Laura's family farm, I was surprised.
-The word 'farm' evoked images of pig pens and horse corrals, and considering the working farm we'd just left, I expected to see loose animals on the property and a modest home with shared rooms to sleep in.
+The word 'farm' evoked images of pig pens and horse corrals with various smells.
+Considering the working farm we'd just left, I expected to see loose animals on the property and a modest home with shared rooms for us to sleep in.
 I was wrong.

-This house was an estate, and it was absolute paradise.
-Her family invited us to swim in their pool which overlooked the city, and it was a view that gave you peace.
+This house was an estate, and it was an absolute paradise.
+Her family invited us to swim in their pool which overlooked the city, and it was a view that gave us peace.

 Their land was green and lush and dripping with fruit trees.
-The fountain in their courtyard literally lulled me into the best night's sleep I've ever had, and the only animals on the property were peacocks, parrots, and a puppy named Sombre.
+The fountain in their courtyard lulled me into the best night's sleep I'd ever had.
+The only animals on the property were peacocks, parrots, and a puppy named Sombre.

 Although my Spanish was minimal, we enjoyed each other's company late into the night.
 They cooked us dinner, and we breakfasted with hot chocolate instead of coffee.
 They treated us with love and respect, and I felt welcomed.

-When it was time for me to head out, they kissed me goodbye and told me to visit them when we came back.
+When it was time for me to head out, they kissed me goodbye and told me to visit them when I returned.
 I'm happy to say that I'm still friends with Laura.
-We met up in Mexico City months after our last meeting and planned to rendezvous in Italy.
+(We met up in Mexico City months after our last meeting, and I invited her to visit me in Italy.)

 THINGS TO NOTE